Pre-Recorded Webinar: Aggression, Fear & Anxiety: An Introduction

 What: Is your dog anxious?
 Are they generally nervous, fearful or aggressive?
 Afraid of noises, new people, new dogs, the vacuum cleaner, insert-trigger-here?
 Do they resort to “fighting or fleeing” too often?
 Do you want to help them boost their confidence and be happier in general?
-Then this seminar is for you!
+Then this webinar is for you!

 - Influential factors of aggression, anxiety and fear-based behaviors, including: brain development, breed, age, temperament, health and socialization